• Skip to main content

 Checking npm packages using npm-audit

+Our applications rely more and more on external packages to enable quick deployment and ease of development.
+While these packages help reduce the code we have to write ourselves, it still may present risk to our application.
 If you are building Nodejs applications, you are probably using npm to manage your packages.
-For those that don’t know, npm is the node package manager.
+For those that don't know, npm is the node package manager.
 It is a direct source to quickly include functionality within your application.
-For example, say you want to hash your user passwords using bcrypt.
-To do that, you would grab a bcrypt package from npm.
-The following is just one of the bcrypt packages available:
+For example, say you want to hash your … [Read more...] about Checking npm packages using npm-audit

 Filed Under: General Tagged With: 3rd party component, applicaiton security, components, javascript, nodejs, npm, secure, secure development, security, security components, security testing